Import Excel to MongoDB

 },

-onImportComplete: function (data) {
+onImportComplete: function (result) {

-console.log("Import complete", data);
+console.log("Import complete", result);

 }